xytuang/icarus/README.txt

 Variable names and their values are saved in a map stored in an Environment object.
 See env.h for details.

+Scoping is also supported by using {}, allowing for multiple statements inside for loops, while loops, if-else, or in general if you want blocks.
+See class Block in stmt.h for details.

 Started working on implementing functions.
 Functions are implemented as expressions (see class Call in expr.h).
 A function call looks like this: